SentenceSense/docs/005-skills.md

 Sunday 3:00p.m. - 6:00p.m
 7.Where will you be at those times?
 My apartment.
 8.How will you learn what you need to learn?
-Be as specific as possible.
-“I will work through Chapters 1–5 of Hello, Android” is much better than “I will do some tutorials about Android programming.”
+Be as specific as possible. ï¿½I will work through Chapters 1ï¿½5 of Hello, Androidï¿½ is much better than ï¿½I will do some tutorials about Android programming.ï¿½
 For Ruby, I will read all the chapter and do all the exercise on http://guides.rubyonrails.org.
 For JavaScript, I will work through the tutorial on http://www.w3schools.com.
 9.How will you communicate your learning to your team?
-I will list all the skills that I learnt to my team, also I will provide help if I know that skill but my teammate doesn’t.
+I will list all the skills that I learnt to my team, also I will provide help if I know that skill but my teammate doesnï¿½t.

 1.What is your name?
 Darien Vidaure
 2.In general, how well can you code?
-Pick one of “real good,” “pretty good,” “okay,” or “not at all.”
+Pick one of ï¿½real good,ï¿½ ï¿½pretty good,ï¿½ ï¿½okay,ï¿½ or ï¿½not at all.ï¿½
 Not at all/okay
 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of “lots and lots,” “a couple times,” “once,” “never,” or “I never even heard of this thing.”
+For each language or framework, pick one of ï¿½lots and lots,ï¿½ ï¿½a couple times,ï¿½ ï¿½once,ï¿½ ï¿½never,ï¿½ or ï¿½I never even heard of this thing.ï¿½
 Ruby - never
 Rails - never
-Javascript – never
+Javascript ï¿½ never
 4.To contribute fully to the project, what do you need to learn?
-I’m going to need to learn Ruby on Rails and possibly Javascript as well if we are going to create interactive game modules..
+Iï¿½m going to need to learn Ruby on Rails and possibly Javascript as well if we are going to create interactive game modules..
 5.In the next two weeks (weeks 4 and 5), how many hours will you spend learning what you need to learn to be able to contribute fully to the project?
 I hope to spend between 20-40 hours learning and practicing these things.
 6.What times have you allocated on your calendar for this learning?